bigbio/py-pgatk/README.md

 Usage: pypgatk.py cosmic-downloader [OPTIONS]

 Options:
-  -c, --config-file TEXT       Configuration file for the ensembl data downloader pipeline -o, --output-directory TEXT  Output directory for the peptide databases -u, --username TEXT          Username for cosmic database -- please if you dont have one register here (https://cancer.sanger.ac.uk/cosmic/register)
+  -c, --config_file TEXT       Configuration file for the ensembl data downloader pipeline -o, --output_directory TEXT  Output directory for the peptide databases -u, --username TEXT          Username for cosmic database -- please if you dont have one register here (https://cancer.sanger.ac.uk/cosmic/register)
   -p, --password TEXT          Password for cosmic database -- please if you dont have one register here (https://cancer.sanger.ac.uk/cosmic/register)
   -h, --help                   Show this message and exit.